 Your hamstrings are an important muscle group if you like to run (or even just walk).
 Not taking care of them can lead to some serious recovery time.
-While there are a variety of ways to develop a hamstring injury while running, being proactive about strengthening and stretching these muscles with hamstring exercises can go a long way toward preventing any issues.
+While there are a variety of ways to develop a hamstring injury while running, being proactive about strengthening and stretching these muscles with hamstring exercises can go a long way toward preventing any hamstring pain when running or other issues.

 What do hamstrings do, anyway?